 There are no street lights on Coll (and long may it remain that way !) so if you visit off-season make sure you have several reliable torches.
 In mid winter it is VERY dark around new moon.
 Most Collachs carry at least two torches on their person and one spare in their car.
 Wind-up tourches are becoming more and more popular.

 The hotel, café and petrol station take most credit/debit cards.
 The Island Stores only takes cash or cheques (with guarantee card), no credit/debit cards.

 There is a public phone box (remember them?) next to the public toilets at the middle pier in Arinagour - Location.
 Unfortunately, it's a classic BT phone box and the door is usually hanging off it's hinges, they aren't designed for Hebridean winds.
-Other payphones are located in the hotel lobby and inside terminal building #1 at Coll airstrip, although, even after many years, this one is still waiting to be connected !
+Other payphones are located in the hotel lobby and inside terminal building #1 at Coll airstrip.
 There is no payphone at the ferry terminal.

 The public toilets are at the middle pier, next to the phone box, in Arinagour - Location.

 There is one church on Coll, the Kirk overlooking the village of Arinagour.
 For information about services please contact Neil in the Island Stores (01879 230484).